FPolygon/MigrationAssistant/README.md

 - Backup user data, application settings, and system configurations to OneDrive
 - Block system reset until all active users have completed their backups
 - Provide a post-reset restore wizard to help users recover their data

+**Current Implementation**: The core service framework (Phase 1) is complete, providing the foundation for Windows service lifecycle management, state persistence, inter-process communication, and logging.
+User-facing features will be implemented in subsequent phases.

 ## Key Features